US-GHG-Center/ams-2024-workshop/prerequisites.md

 * Watch your email for notification of authorization and the invite to join the [US GHG Center Hub Access GitHub Team](https://GitHub.com/orgs/US-GHG-Center/teams/ghgc-hub-access).

 * Once you accept the invitation, you can go to [hub.ghg.center](https://hub.ghg.center/) and login using your GitHub credentials.

+## To obtain Earthdata credentials

+Follow the tutorial on this link to register for Earthdata login: [https://www.earthdata.nasa.gov/eosdis/science-system-description/eosdis-components/earthdata-login](https://www.earthdata.nasa.gov/eosdis/science-system-description/eosdis-components/earthdata-login).

+Make sure to note your username and password.